Slabserver/slabserver.github.io/docs/documentation/minecraft/server-architecture.md

 <img align="right" width="110" src="/assets/images/architecture/icons/pterodactyl.png"/>

-Our game servers are hosted on a dedicated Ubuntu server in Falkenstein, Germany, rented from Hetzner as a custom [AX42](https://www.hetzner.com/dedicated-rootserver/ax42/configurator) machine.
+Our game servers are hosted on a dedicated Ubuntu server in Falkenstein, Germany, rented from Hetzner as a custom [AX42-U](https://www.hetzner.com/dedicated-rootserver/ax42-u/configurator/#/) machine¹.
 Alongside the standard 2x 512GB SSDs configured in RAID, we’ve added a 1TB SSD for non-Survival game servers, and a 22TB HDD for backups and cold storage.

 To configure and manage our game servers and various community bots on this Ubuntu server, we rely on the [Pterodactyl](https://pterodactyl.io/) server management panel.